thinkpace/smartdisplay/README.md

 Since this is all running in my local network, there is no security implemented in any way.
 Please keep this in mind if you want to implement it yourself!

+# Dependencies

+* Some kind of display to show content.
+* Some pictures.
+* Some device(s) which can run docker.
+* An existing Redis instance.
+* An existing MQ instance.

+# Install

+* Adapt and import configuration to Redis (see [import_redis_data.sh](/import_redis_data.sh)
+* Configure a way to ensure contentprovider has access to your pictures (adapt [contentprovider/docker-compose.yaml](/contentprovider/docker-compose.yaml) if necessary)
+* Adapt picture size specified in [smartdisplay/server/html/index.html](/smartdisplay/server/html/index.html) to fit picture in your screen